Search documentation

 return

-Inline more JS in the same run_script block (or add a separate function for each beat).
-For example, unlocking an achievement:
+Inline more JS in the same run_script block (or write a helper for each beat).
+Unlocking an achievement:

 $ renpy.emscripten.run_script("""